Gem Spa (Basquiat): Tar

 Basquiat is known to have expressed that he sometimes felt as black as tar.

-In Basquiat's work the black substance represents the racism he experienced while growing up half Puerto Rican, half Haitian.
-At age 11, as part of the desegregation busing program, Basquiat is among the children transported from impoverished black neighborhoods to wealthier predominantly white school districts.
-Here he was in a clear minority and faced the racism of fellow students.
-Ostracized for his blackness, Basquiat was reacted by confronting his heritage and simultaneously developing a unique interest in exploring his roots.
+In Basquiat's work, the black substance represents the racism he experienced while growing up half Puerto Rican and half Haitian.
+At age 11, as part of the desegregation busing program, Basquiat was among the children transported from impoverished black neighborhoods to wealthier, predominantly white school districts.
+Here, he was in a clear minority and faced the racism of fellow students.
+Ostracized for his blackness, Basquiat reacted by confronting his heritage and simultaneously developing a unique interest in exploring his roots.

 In addition, tar symbolizes the depression that took his mother, Matilda, away from him.

 It is also the name given to a specific form of heroin.

-The radiant child of Untitled (Gem Spa) is surrounded by a black ground and the only bright color is within the figure The artist has freed the character from the deep black tar in order to become the radiant child as described by Ricard.
+The radiant child of Untitled (Gem Spa) is surrounded by a black ground and the only bright color is within the figure.
+The artist has freed the character from the deep black tar in order to become the radiant child as described by Ricard.

 Asphalt

 "Asphalt" is a reference to the streets he often frequented at the age of 17 after being driven out of his home by his father, Gérard, for bad conduct.

 This asphalt also evokes his mother's attempted suicide driving into a wall with her family in the car.
-At the time Basquiat was only 11 years old.
+At the time, Basquiat was only 11 years old.

 As a result of this event, he was involuntarily abandoned by his beloved mother, who was interned in a psychiatric facility at age 37.

 The significance of asphalt has also been linked to a childhood incident in the artist's life.
-At age 7 he was hit by a car while playing in the street, earning him a long stay in the hospital and the removal of his spleen.
+At age 7 he was hit by a car while playing in the street, earning him a broken arm, a long stay in the hospital, and the removal of his spleen.

 This asphalt also represents the call of the road described by Jack Kerouac, whom Basquiat continuously read.
 On the Road by Kerouac, published in 1957, became the symbol of freedom contesting bourgeois values.
 It is the emblem of the Beat Generation.
 Yet unlike Kerouac, the radiant child of Untitled (Gem Spa) does not travel by bus and motorcycle, instead it takes to the road on a kid's bike.